 - 1 For each Timber End Frame you will need:

 - a.
-3 pieces of timber at 89mm x 38mm x2400mm long
+3 pieces of timber at 89mm x 38mm x 2400mm long

 - b.
 2 corner joint plates

 - c.
-1 batten 38mm x 19mm x 900mm long
+1 batten 38mm x 19mm x 1800mm long (temporary)

 - d.
 18 twist nails 30mm long

 - e.
 2 nails 125mm long

 - 2 Lay the timber end frames out on a flat surface in the arrangement shown.

 Tip!
-It's easier to make the frame of the door first and then build the End Frame around it.
+It's easier to make the frame of the door first and then build the End Frame around it, flat on the ground.

-- 3 Use the 30mm twist nails to fix the corner joint plates (9 nails each) and then nail through the lintel into the top of the door post with the 125mm nails. - Tip!
-Pre-drill the lintel with a 5mm hole for the 125mm long nails. - 4 Nail a temporary batten across the door posts at 185cm below the lintel.
-This will rest on the ground when you are installing the Timber End Frame and set the lintel to the correct height. - 5 Dig two holes for the door posts at each end of the polytunnel, approximately 55cm deep. - 6 Slot the door posts into the excavated holes and set the end frame vertical in both directions. - Position the D25 fittings on the end hoop to accept the lintel.
-Mark the lintel for mitring if necessary and drilling to bolt to the D25 fittings. - Fix the Timber End Frame to the D25 fittings with M8 x 50 coach bolts and nuts.
-Note, the Timber End Frame is located on the inside face of the tabs on the D25 fittings. - 9 Back-fill the excavated holes and compact the soil.
-Remove the temporary battens. - 10 If you are trenching the polythene, create a rebate around the Timber End Frame for fixing the polythene.
-Use battens 38mm x 19mm and 50mm long nails at about 15cm apart.
+3 Use the 30mm twist nails to fix the corner joint plates (9 nails each) and then nail through the lintel into the top of the door post with the 125mm nails.

+Tip!
+Pre-drill the lintel with a 5mm hole for the 125mm long nails.

+- 4 Nail a temporary batten across the door posts at 183cm below the lintel.
+This will rest on the ground when you are installing the Timber End Frame and set the lintel to the correct height. - 5 Nail a short offcut of timber close to the bottom end of each door post.
+(This will give the soil/concrete something to bond around in the excavated hole.) - 6 Dig two holes for the door posts at each end of the polytunnel, approximately 55cm deep. - 7 Slot the door posts into the excavated holes and set the end frame vertical in both directions. - 8 Position the D25 fittings on the end hoop to accept the lintel.
+Mark the lintel for mitring and drilling to bolt to the D25 fittings. - 9 Fix the Timber End Frame to the D25 fittings with M8 x 50 coach bolts and nuts. - 10 Back-fill the excavated holes (or use concrete if preferred) and remove the temporary battens.

-6. TIMBER BASE RAIL (OPTION)
+6. TIMBER BASE RAIL (Across the ends)